reefgenomics/CBASSED50/README.md

   (e.g., coral whitening; black/white pixel intensity; etc.) and be provided in this column.

-This is how your dataset should look like:
+This is how your input file should look like:

 |   Date   | Country |    Site    | Condition |      Species      | Genotype | Temperature | Timepoint |   PAM   |
 |----------|---------|------------|-----------|-------------------|----------|-------------|-----------|---------|